OpenDDS/OpenDDS/docs/cmake.md

 When IDL sources are supplied, custom commands are generated which will be invoked to compile the IDL sources into their component cpp/h files.

+**NOTE:** C/C++ items can also be accepted and added to the target, but passing non-IDL sources was deprecated in OpenDDS 3.15.

 If the passed-in target is a shared library, a custom command will also be added to generate the required IDL export header file (*target*_export.h), which is necessary to properly export symbols for the IDL-Generated sources.